 First, whenever a UTI is suspected, the nursing home should order blood and/or urine tests.
-These labs can quickly determine whether the resident suffers from a UTI.
+These labs can quickly determine whether the resident is suffering from a UTI.
 A urinalysis test is inexpensive, quick, painless and effective.

-If the resident has a UTI, a simple antibiotic and hydration regiment should cure the infection.
+If the resident has a UTI, a simple antibiotic and hydration regimen should cure the infection.